Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/rank_piv_sing_det.md

-# Rank, pivots, singularity, determinant
+# Pivots, rank, singularity, determinant
+## Pivots
 <div style="text-align: justify">
 <p>Now that we have the method of elimination, we can get a lot of information
 about a matrix easily.
 The pivots of a matrix are the non-zero numbers sitting